galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 The **information society** can be characterised by the interrelationships that link individuals through access to and provision of information for the purpose of generating knowledge.
 According Manuel Esteve, a renowned Spanish pedagogue with great influence on official teacher training, the **information society** needs to increase the number of citizens with high levels of scientific and technical training capable of maintaining the current technological development ({% cite Esteve2009 %}).
 But is this true?

 Contrary to Esteve's assertion, the argentinian sociologists Sara Morgenstern and Lucia Finkel indicate that the **information society** can function with very few, highly qualified and highly paid employees who constitute the decisive core of the companies' activity; the remaining skills are outsourced to other companies, leaving at the bottom a mass of precarious workers whose required competences are often embodied in demands for punctuality, organisational skills, non-conflict and submission to authority ({% cite Morgenstern2005 %}).
-Their assertion seems to be confirmed by current technological development.
-Kristalina Georgieva, managing director of the International Monetary Fund, recently declared that *almost 40 percent of global employment is exposed to AI.
-Historically, automation and information technology have tended to affect routine tasks, but one of the things that sets AI apart is its ability to impact high-skilled jobs* ({% cite Georgeva2024 %}).
+Their assertion seems to be confirmed by current technological development ({% cite Georgeva2024 %}).

+> *The findings are striking: almost 40 percent of global employment is exposed to AI.
+Historically, automation and information technology have tended to affect routine tasks, but one of the things that sets AI apart is its ability to impact high-skilled jobs.*
+>
+> Kristalina Georgieva, managing director of the International Monetary Fund.
+>
+{: .quote}

+, recently declared that ** ({% cite Georgeva2024 %}).

 ## Educative systems